0xosamaa/ITI-JavaScript-Project/README.md

 ## How to play

-Shoot on the green and brown birds to gain points and avoid the red birds to not lose points.
+Shoot the green and brown birds to gain points and avoid the red birds to not lose points.

 Explode the bomb to kill all birds on your screen